-Pres.
-Trump, GOP plan White House celebration as tax bill OK nears
+It’s a done deal: Pres.
+Trump celebrates after Congress wraps up massive tax package

 In an eleventh-hour hiccup Tuesday, the Senate parliamentarian found that three minor provisions violated Senate rules, forcing lawmakers to strip them out.

-Republicans had rammed the bill through the House 227-203 on Tuesday with all voting Democrats in opposition.
+House Republicans had passed the bill Tuesday with all voting Democrats in opposition.
 Because of the language the Senate removed, the House had to revisit the measure Wednesday because each chamber must approve identical legislation before it can be signed into law.

-Ryan, who has worked years toward the goal of revamping the tax code, gleefully pounded the gavel on Tuesday’s House vote.
-GOP House members roared and applauded as they passed a package that will touch every American taxpayer and every corner of the U.S. economy, providing steep tax cuts for businesses and the wealthy, and more modest help for middle- and low-income families.

-Despite Republican talk of spending discipline, the bill is projected to push the huge national debt ever higher.
+"People have been hit by the media and the Democrats on their TV screen that everyone is getting a big tax increase, and that's just not the case," Ryan said Wednesday on ABC's "Good Morning America."

 Ryan said Wednesday the GOP is willing to risk running up deficits with the aim of getting a higher annual economic growth rate.

-Trump is aching for a big political victory after 11 months of legislative failures and nonstarters.
-The president tweeted his congratulations to GOP leaders and to “all great House Republicans who voted in favor of cutting your taxes!”
+President Trump is aching for a big political victory after 11 months of legislative failures and nonstarters.
+The president tweeted his congratulations to GOP leaders and to "all great House Republicans who voted in favor of cutting your taxes!"

 Congressional Republicans, who faltered badly in trying to dismantle Barack Obama's Affordable Care Act, see passage of the tax bill as crucial to proving to Americans they can govern — and imperative for holding onto House and Senate majorities in next year's midterm elections.